 4. Dear Zoo

 Dear Zoo is one of my two favourite lift-the-flap books of all time.
 Like Where’s Spot? my own three children adored this book and I’ve given it as a gift many, many times over the years.
 It’s deservedly a classic and, again, like Where’s Spot? it’s one of the most popular books in our Animal Friends Gift Basket.
-First published in 1982, Dear Zoo has been a firm favourite with toddlers and parents alike ever since.
+Dear Zoo was first published in 1982 and has been a firm favourite with toddlers and parents alike ever since.

-Author and illustrator Rod Campbell says he was inspired to write Dear Zoo by seeing other early lift-the-flap books, such as Where’s Spot? and wanted to incorporate the flaps into a story so that they made sense.
+Author and illustrator Rod Campbell says he was inspired to write Dear Zoo by seeing other early lift-the-flap books, such as Where’s Spot?
 Campbell was raised in Zimbabwe and thought of explorers many years ago sending animals to zoos in crates.
 This inspired him to create the structure of each flap being a container holding a different animal.

 5. Jack and the Beanstalk